Archive for ‘Deer Management Tips’

-How to Grow Bigger Bucks: Seletive Deer Hunting for Improvement
+How to Grow Bigger Bucks: Selective Deer Hunting for Improvement

 Question: “I have land for deer hunting in Eastern Kansas.
 I want to grow bigger bucks, but I know that I have several full-rack whitetail bucks that I have seen this hunting season with missing brow tines.
 Should I remove these deer from my herd?
 In addition, I am also seeing quite a few spikes, most of them with spikes that are more than 10 inches in length, with decent mass too.
 Should these bucks be taken or will they grow to be larger bucks in the future?
 Any deer management info for this situation would be appreciated.”